ArthurSobreira/Desafio_Tecnico_Kuke/frontend/README.md

 <br>

-> Here are some additional details about the project's frontend: The header (Header.tsx) includes navigation links
+> Here are some additional details about the project's frontend: The header ([Header.tsx](pages/components/Header.tsx))
-> and an avatar that leads to the developer's GitHub profile, while the footer (Footer.tsx) displays copyright
+> includes navigation links and an avatar that leads to the my GitHub profile, while the footer
-> information.
+> ([Footer.tsx](pages/components/Footer.tsx)) displays copyright information.
 The navigation is responsive,
 > adapting to different screen sizes to ensure a consistent user experience across devices.
 In addition,
 > the application effectively handles API request errors, displaying appropriate error messages to keep
 > the user informed about the application's status.